hxseven/htmlSQL/README.md

 htmlSQL - Version 0.5
 =====================

-htmlSQL is a experimental PHP library which allows you to access HTML values by an SQL like syntax.
+htmlSQL is an experimental PHP library that allows you to access HTML values by an SQL like syntax.
 This means that you don't have to write complex functions or regular expressions to extract specific values.

 **htmlSQL queries look like this:**